Host a World Series Party

 Chuck roast translates to big flavor when braised until tender.
 Instead of simmering on your stovetop, you can also place the Dutch oven in a 350° oven and bake for 2 1/2 hours, turning once after 1 hour.

-Garlic FriesSan Franciscans know that it's not a Giants game without Garlic Fries.
-Tossing these baked "fries" in a small amount of butter and garlic after cooking makes them unbelievably rich, yet still lower in fat than fast-food fries.
+Tossing the fries in a small amount of butter and garlic after cooking makes them unbelievably rich, yet still lower in fat than fast-food fries.

 Cheesy Chicken Bagel Pizzas